dotnet/docs-maui/docs/user-interface/controls/button.md

 ## Create a Button

-To create a button, create a `Button` object and handle it's `Clicked` event.
+To create a button, create a `Button` object and handle its `Clicked` event.

 The following XAML example show how to create a `Button`: